Sparkleeop/Brute/README.md

 # Minecraft stress tester
 🤖 A simple open source app written in Python used for stress testing Minecraft servers with ddos.
-[Always ask your host service if you can use this]
 💥 It can be also used to test your ddos protection provider.

 ## 🆒 Features